skaeneman/COVID19-Tracker/README.md

 start React on port 3000 by running npm run start

-maps the resaerchers spreadsheet to 7 different database tables in order to do an initial import of the data
+maps the researchers spreadsheet to 7 different database tables in order to do an initial import of the data

+full authentication with cookies

+error handling of login\registration forms

+encrypted user passwords

 This will be the readme file for the Rails\React project...